 The “Cultural Cape” abounds with a variety of music, theater, and fine arts.
-From chamber music to jazz, to Broadway musicals and contemporary art and pottery, you’ll find just about any type of experience all within a few miles of the Inn.
+From chamber music to jazz, to Broadway musicals and contemporary art and pottery, you’ll find just about any type of experience all within a few miles of our Cape Cod inn.
 Performances are scheduled all year round and the venues range in size from large contemporary theaters to small black box stages in century-old theaters.
 You may even find an event held in the parlor of the Inn itself so check the special events pages for more details and dates.
 Enjoy walking outdoors?
 Self-guided historic walking tours through Yarmouth Port Village will give you glimpses into times past.
 Antiques showrooms of all varieties from furniture to fine porcelain are accessible up and down Route 6A, an official National Scenic Byway.
 This is the Cultural Cape.

 Music and Theater